Seinfeld and the Gang — Part 3: The Love Hangover

 Picking up from the prior blog entry:

-SOB and I park the car and go to Aunt R.’s house.
-POB meets us there.
+SOB and I park the car and go to AROB’s house.
 Our cousin and his wife are already packing things up.
 This is a hoarder’s home.
 Don’t look too closely.
-POB had to leave in short order.

 photo(6)